Skip to main content

 Description

 CVE-2025-66606 is a low-severity vulnerability in Yokogawa Electric Corporation's FAST/TOOLS software versions R9.
 01 to R10.
-04. The issue stems from improper URL encoding, which could allow an attacker to tamper with web pages or execute malicious scripts via cross-site scripting (CWE-86).
-Exploitation requires user interaction and has a low impact on confidentiality, integrity, and availability.
-No known exploits are currently in the wild.
-The vulnerability affects multiple FAST/TOOLS packages including RVSVRN, UNSVRN, HMIWEB, FTEES, and HMIMOB.
-Although the CVSS score is low (2.
-1), organizations using this industrial control system software should apply secure coding practices and monitor for updates.
-European critical infrastructure operators using FAST/TOOLS should be aware of this risk, especially in countries with significant industrial automation sectors.
+04. The issue stems from improper URL encoding, which could allow an attacker to tamper with web pages or execute malicious scripts via crafted URLs.
+Exploitation requires user interaction and has a low impact on confidentiality, with no authentication needed but high attack complexity.
+No known exploits are currently reported in the wild.
+The vulnerability affects several FAST/TOOLS packages including RVSVRN, UNSVRN, HMIWEB, FTEES, and HMIMOB.
+European organizations using these versions in industrial control or monitoring environments should be aware but face limited risk due to the low severity and complexity.
+Mitigation involves applying vendor patches once available, implementing strict input validation, and restricting access to the affected web interfaces.
+Countries with significant industrial automation sectors using Yokogawa products, such as Germany, France, Italy, and the UK, are more likely to be impacted.

 AI-Powered Analysis